-Based in the firm’s Columbia (SC) office, Matt is a registered PE in South Carolina, North Carolina, Georgia, Florida, and Tennessee, Matt has more than 26 years of experience in a wide variety of engineering and management roles.
-Matt is a Vice President with the firm and after developing the Columbia office he now serves in a management and business development role for Neel-Schaffer, marketing the firm throughout South Carolina and North Carolina.
+Based in the firm’s Columbia (SC) office, Matt is a registered PE in South Carolina, North Carolina, Georgia, Florida, and Tennessee.
+He has more than 28 years of experience in a wide variety of engineering and management roles.
+Matt is a Vice President with the firm and after developing the Columbia office he now serves in a management and business development role, marketing the firm throughout Georgia, South Carolina, and North Carolina.

 Matt served as the Chief Engineer of another Columbia, S.C., project management firm from 2014-2016, and prior to that he worked for the South Carolina Department of Transportation for 24 years.